 For Tier I and Tier II taxes, you are either a monthly schedule depositor or a semiweekly schedule depositor.
 Also, see the \$2,500 Rule and the \$100,000 Next-Day Deposit Rule under Exceptions to the Deposit Rules on page 4.
 The terms "monthly schedule depositor" and "semiweekly schedule depositor" identify which set of rules you must follow when a tax liability arises (for example, when you have a payday).
-They do not refer to how often your business pays its employees or to how often you are required to make deposits.
+They do not refer to how often you required to make deposits.